McDonald's confronts its junk food image

 The company faces an uphill battle, especially if the past is any indication.
 The salads it introduced more than a decade ago account for just 2 to 3 percent of sales.
 And the chain last year discontinued its Fruit & Walnut salad and premium Angus burgers, which analysts said were priced too high for McDonald's customers at around $5.

-The problem is that some people don't consider McDonald's a place to get high quality food, in part because the prices are so low.
+The problem is that some simply people don't consider McDonald's a place to get high quality food, in part because the prices are so low.
 And while McDonald's has added salads and a yogurt parfait to its menu over the years, Americans are gravitating toward other attributes, like organic produce and meat raised without antibiotics.

 "People just don't think of McDonald's as having that premium quality," said Sara Senatore, a restaurant industry analyst with Bernstein Research.